 American Sign Language I is a beginning course designed to develop skill in a form of manual communication used primarily by American-born deaf persons in interpersonal (face-to-face) relations.
-Emphasis will be placed on the use of the body for visually-based communications, and the structure, vocabulary and development of American Sign Language.
+Emphasis will be placed on the use of the body for visuallybased communications, and the structure, vocabulary and development of American Sign Language.
 An introduction to deaf culture is also provided.
 Pre- or corequisite: CUNY proficiency in reading and writing

-ASL 1102 American Sign Language II 3 cl hrs.
-3 cr
+ASL 1102 American Sign Language II

-ASL 1102 is a continuation of ASL 1101.
+3 cl hrs, 3 cr (spring semester only) ASL 1102 is a continuation of ASL 1101.
 The development of significantly more advanced language skills and more complex interactions with the deaf and hard of hearing is stressed.
 Emphasis will continue to be placed on the use of the face and body for visually based communication, and on the understanding of the structure and vocabulary of American Sign Language.
-Prerequisite: ASL 1101
+Prerequisite: ASL 1101 or department approval

-CHN 1101 Elementary Chinese I 3 cl hrs, 3 cr This introductory course is designed for students with no or minimal proficiency in Chinese (non-heritage speakers).
+CHN 1101 Elementary Chinese I 3 cl hrs, 3 cr

+This introductory course is designed for students with no or minimal proficiency in Chinese (non-heritage speakers).
 Mandarin Chinese, the official language spoken by the majority of the world's Chinese population, will be taught in Romanized form (pinyin).
 The emphasis is on speaking, listening comprehension and basic conversational skills.
 Students will also be exposed to the Chinese writing system and learn Chinese characters.
+Prerequisite: Department approval